Applying WordPress Filters

 Finally, Search & Filter is a straightforward plugin that enables your customers to search using filters like categories, tags, custom taxonomies, post type, and date.
 It integrates well with WooCommerce, and also provides a variety of display options (including checkboxes, radio buttons, drop-down menus, and multi-select formats).

-A free version of the plugin is available, and includes a sizeable range of features.
+A free version of the plugin API is available, and includes a sizeable range of features.
 Alternately, you can pick up Search & Filter Pro starting at $20, and get access to advanced filter options.

 Filtering to Improve the Digital Experience

 Letting your customers filter their search results makes for a faster, simpler buying experience.
 With the aid of any of the filter plugins we’ve mentioned above, you can help customers find what they need more quickly, and increase your sales.

 As your eCommerce site grows, you’ll also want the support of a platform that can provide excellent web hosting and resources.
 Check out the WP Engine Plans that provide the tools you need to spend more time growing your eCommerce site, and less time on upkeep! that provide the tools you need to spend more time growing your eCommerce site, and less time on upkeep!